nuxeo-sandbox/nuxeo-powerpoint-utils/README.md

 #### Conversion.RenderDocumentWithPowerPointTemplate

 Create a pptx from a template and the input doc.
-In the pptx template, add FreeMarker expressions, such as `${doc[\"schema:field\"]}`.
+In the pptx template, add FreeMarker expressions, such as `${doc["schema:field"]}`.
 The operation replaces the values and returns a new blob.

 ⚠️ **WARNING - KNOWN LIMITATIONS** ⚠️